 Our Cancellation Policy

 Cancellations within 24 hours will incur a 50% cancellation fee.
-Non-attendance will incur a 100% cancellation fee ( the full cost of the appointment ).
+Cancellations within 3 hours of your appointment, or non-attendance will incur a 100% cancellation fee ( the full cost of the appointment ).

 Are you or your children coughing?